 Anyway, looking at the blogpost itself (also translated by Johnny Undaunted), it explains that there were two major revisions of the game.
 The first mostly sounds similar to the final product where you stun enemies to grab and throw them but used a three-button setup with jump, attack and an intriguing-sounding 'invincibility' button that, as the name suggests, would make your character impervious to damage but drain a meter that had to be refilled by collecting items.
 This version, according to the blogpost, was pretty difficult especially for novice players as grabbing and throwing was your only recourse against enemies, and this is probably what lead to a bad reception.
 The second revision dropped the third button and its associated mechanics and introduced a few other changes, most notably that enemies could now be hopped on to be defeated as well as thrown.
 This made things easier and it seems this version was also used for the third and final test, but when the reports came back to Westone it was not painting a rosy picture for the game's chances- it wasn't making enough money.
 Specifically, this VGChartz interview explains Westone's business situation after those low location test results- Sega wouldn't buy the sales rights if the projected earnings were too low, and so the painful decision was made to scrap the game as a return on the time and money invested probably wasn't forthcoming.
 Looking back, in most interviews Ryuichi Nishizawa points to the fighting game boom of the early '90s as being a major factor in the game's failure, and I imagine the slow march of progress in 3D graphics in arcade games wouldn't have helped either, but whatever the case Aquario was cancelled in 1994.
 After realising their future was not in the game centres, Westone never stepped foot in the arcades again, choosing to go with home game development as you can see on their GDRI rap sheet until their eventual bankruptcy in 2014.

 At some point, the co-founder of Strictly Limited Games, Dennis Mendel, heard about the Clockwork Aquario source code being found and wanted to pursue it further- his company had experience in this field after been involved in restoring Digital Illusions' lost Mega Drive game Ultracore, so as he explains here he asked Westone if his team could take a look.
 After finding out there was a lot more missing data than anticipated, ex-Westone members Mina Morioka, Takanori Kurihara and Shinichi Sakamoto were brought in to help recreate what was missing and expert Sega emulator creator Steve Snake was asked to help bring the game back to life from the decades-old sources available (some of the game's data was stored on MO discs!).
-So, work began behind the scenes (there's a reference to a meeting at Tokyo Game Show 2019 showing the first few levels in the Dennis Mendel interview) and the rerelease was announced to the world in 2020, eventually releasing in late 2021 for the PS4 and Switch (with an Xbox and Steam release later in 2022).
+So, work began behind the scenes (there's a reference to a meeting at Tokyo Game Show 2019 showing the first few levels in the Dennis Mendel interview) and the rerelease was announced to the world in 2020, eventually releasing in late 2021 for the PS4 and Switch (with an Xbox release late in 2023 and here's where we laugh about the Steam version disappearing off a cliff, this is what I get for being nice about Strictly Limited Games).
 Quite the journey for a little arcade game, huh?

 What's the game itself like, then?
 I suppose we'd better get started on that.